-For questions with regards to appropriate visa documents (I-20 for F-1 visa), please contact Ms. Donna Warner, International Services Coordinator, University Hall 300, 181 White Street , Danbury, CT 06810.
+For questions with regards to appropriate visa documents (I-20 for F-1 visa), please contact Donna Warner, International Services Coordinator, MSC 207, 181 White Street , Danbury, CT 06810.

 Application for graduate admission at WCSU is ongoing, although prospective students are encouraged to apply at least one month prior to the start of any given semester.
 Some graduate programs may enforce their own deadlines for application.
 For more information, please contact the appropriate graduate program coordinator.

 Students who wish to use transfer credits toward any of Western’s graduate programs must make this request at the time of initial application to the university.
 The amount of graduate credit transferable into a master’s degree program from other accredited institutions is limited to nine semester credits, except in the case of

 * The Connecticut State University, wherein no limitations are placed on the number of transfer credits.
 However, a student must complete at least fifteen (15) semester credits in residence at Western (including thesis requirements, alternative research project, departmental seminar, and/or comprehensive examination) as required for particular programs.